Ready2Boot-sys/Hello-world/README.md

 my first project using python
-copied from "Bro Code" on youtube very helpful im beginning to understand the basics
+copied from "RubenOrtega" on youtube very helpful im beginning to understand the basics